-Trindon Hollidayneeds one return touchdown to become the third player in Broncos history with at least three special-teams return scores in a single season.
+- Wide receiver Trindon Holliday needs one return touchdown to become the third player in Broncos history with at least three special-teams return scores in a single season.

 - With a win, Manning will post his 12th career 10-win season, extending his own NFL record.

-Von Millerneeds two sacks to tie defensive end Elvis Dumervil for the most single-season sacks in franchise history.
+- Linebacker Von Miller needs two sacks to tie defensive end Elvis Dumervil for the most single-season sacks in franchise history.

-Wesley Woodyardneeds three tackles to reach the century mark for the first time in his five-year career.
+- Linebacker Wesley Woodyard needs three tackles to reach the century mark for the first time in his five-year career.

 - Raiders Head Coach Dennis Allen served as the Broncos defensive coordinator in 2011.